javascript-obfuscator/javascript-obfuscator/README.md

 ### `controlFlowFlatteningThreshold`
 Type: `number` Default: `0.75` Min: `0` Max: `1`

-The probability that the [`controlFlowFlattening`](#controlflowflattening) transformation will be applied to the node.
+The probability that the [`controlFlowFlattening`](#controlflowflattening) transformation will be applied to any given node.

 This setting is especially useful for large code size because large amounts of control flow transformations can slow down your code and increase code size.